What is it?

 - You will be shaved in the abdominal area.

-- You may be given a lotion for surgical scrubbing to use in the shower and a gown to wear.
+- You may be given a lotion for surgical scrubbing in the shower and a gown to wear.

 - You may be given an enema or other form of bowel preparation to help empty your bowels.

 - An anesthesiologist will verify that you are fit for the operation and will take note of any allergies you may have.

 - You will not be able to eat anything for several hours before the procedure.